Kunnalpatil/Kunnalpatil/README.md

 - Hi, I’m Kunal Patil
-- I’m interested in python development and data science.
+- I’m interested in data science and data analytics roles
-- I’m looking to collaborate on open source projects related to datascience/ml/ai.
+- I have the relevant skills for these roles(Python,Machine learning, Statistics,Data-analysis)
 - Reach me @linkedin: https://www.linkedin.com/in/kunal-patil-0929a0190.

 <!---